Official Government Website

 Registry of Interpreters for the Deaf

-Idaho Bureau of Occupational Licenses (License Type: SIGN, SIGNP, SIGNT)
+Idaho Department of Occupational and Professional Licenses (License Type: SIGN, SIGNP, SIGNT)

 Idaho Interpreters